 Disability income is a form of non-taxable income and is eligible to be grossed up for your VA loan.

 Residual income is another key guideline for VA lending.
 VA borrowers must have a minimum amount of discretionary income remaining each month after paying major expenses.
 That minimum cushion varies by family size and where you’re buying.

-VA lenders cannot gross up non-taxable income when calculating your residual income figure.
-The VA and lenders want a clear look at your remaining discretionary income each month, in large part because that surplus helps ensure veterans are well-positioned to weather financial storms.
+VA lenders cannot gross up non-taxable income when calculating your residual income.
+The VA and lenders want a clear look at your remaining discretionary income each month, in large part because that surplus helps ensure Veterans are well-positioned to weather financial storms.

-Talk with a Veterans United loan specialist at 855-259-6455 if you have any questions about how your non-taxable income can help you get a VA home loan.
+Talk with a Veterans United loan specialist if you have any questions about how your non-taxable income can help you get a VA home loan.

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 Buying a condominium with you VA home loan benefit is a great option.
 However, there are additional requirements that differ from purchasing a single-family residence or a multiunit complex.

 VA loans allow Veterans to have a co-borrower or co-signer on the loan.
 Here we break down co-borrower requirements and provide common scenarios around co-borrowing and joint VA loans.